 Nevertheless, there is still plenty of room for expansion in the industry.
 Despite the fact most companies know that change is needed, many are still sticking to more traditional means of keeping employees informed.
 Essentially, this is the major challenge facing the business community—many companies are still relying on email lists and other 20th century solutions, but those techniques are no longer getting the job done.
 It’s simply not enough.
 New employee communication tools are needed.

 Mobile-first employee communication is gaining interest.

 The increasing importance of mobile technology as a means of keeping employees informed cannot be understated.
-Employees spend significant portions of their day on mobile devices—it’s only natural that it should become an important means of connecting employees to the information stream of their workplace.
+Employees spend significant portions of their day on mobile devices—it’s only natural that employee communication apps it should become an important means of connecting employees to the information stream of their workplace.
 The potential for mobile to grow in employee communication is obvious, and will likely continue in the years to come.
 Mobile is the future of employee communication, in more ways than one.